leiferlab/NeRVEclustering/README_leifer_lab.txt

 	Matlab analysis code called by python:
+		makePointStatsRef.m

 		clusterWormTracker.m

 		clusterWormTrackCompiler.m

 	File Outputs:
+		PSref.mat, structure array containing the pointStats for all volumes used as references.
+Useful for making other registration vectors after the analysis is completed.
 		TrackMatrixFolder, containing all registrations of sample volumes with reference volumes. pointStats.mat, structure containing all coordinates from all straightened volumes along with a trackIdx, the result of initial tracking of points.

 STEP 4: ERROR CORRECTION
+This step does cross validation on the neural IDs that are produced by step 3.
+It will reassign some neural IDs or create new points.

 	Python submission code: